 Finally, you need a symbolic link to specify when the script in /sbin/init.d will be executed at boot time.
 Typically, you would start the server as the last step at run level 3.
-Get a list of all the startup files in /sbin/rc3.d with ls /sbin/rc3.d/S\
+Get a list of all the startup files in /sbin/rc3.d with shutdown or "kill" scripts.

-Link names in this directory follow a set of conventions.
-The names start with the letter S or K. S links are startup scripts; K links are shutdown or "kill" scripts.
 The next three characters in the name represent an execution sequence number.
 This number must be 3 digits, and its value should be a number greater than the highest value on the ls listing.
-For example, if the last link is called S100nfs.server, you could use S111qedit\server.
-Create the symbolic link with ln -s /sbin/init.d/qedit server /sbin/rc3.d/S111qedit server
+For example, if the last link is called S100nfs.server, you could use S111qedit server.
+Create the symbolic link with ln -s /sbin/init.d/gedit server /sbin/rc3.d/S111gedit server